 To review the process:

-- The grid is a lane that extends past the North Tower towards the main gate to the lane between the two paddock areas.
+- The grid is between the Member’s Building and the South Tower.
 This lane is where you will enter the pit lane for your on-track sessions.

-- Group released to pit lane for runs – follow the orange arrow from grid to pit lane.
+- Group released to pit lane for runs – from grid to pit lane.

-- Group exits pit lane – at the end of your session follow the pit lane all the way to the starters stand and follow the blue arrow to exit back to paddock at the North Tower.
+- Group exits pit lane – at the end of your session follow the pit lane all the way to the starters stand and exit back to paddock at the North Tower.

 Tips for On-Track Fun!

-The following is a full session of Autobahn NORTH track.
+The following is a full session of Autobahn SOUTH track.